statengeneraal/laws-markdown/verdrag/arrangement/between/certain/member/states/of/the/european/space/research/etc/BWBV0003421/README.md

 ####Revision clause

 The provisions of paragraphs 1 and 2 of this Annex may be revised by a unanimous decision of the Programme Board.
-The provisions of paragraphs 3 and 4 of this Annex may be revised by a twothirds majority decision of the Programme Board.
+The provisions of paragraphs 3 and 4 of this Annex may be revised by a two-thirds majority decision of the Programme Board.

 ####Overeenkomst tussen bepaalde Lid-Staten van de Europese Organisatie voor Ruimteonderzoek en de Europese Organisatie voor Ruimteonderzoek betreffende de uitvoering van een telecommunicatiesatellieten-programma